GabrielMoreau/oberapk/README.md

 * The `update` command is used to start a recipe, and thus ultimately to update the packages that this packaging manages.

 * The `upgrade` command allows to apply all the packaging defined by a `kit`.
   If a kit `all` exists on your installation, then you can update with a single command the software of your local repository which are managed by Oberapk.

+* The `source` command is for developers.
+It allows to test a new recipe.
+  It allows to set the global variables useful for the bash function.

+* The `binaries` command is for developers.
+  It allows to list all the commands that have been used in the other recipes.
+  It is preferable if possible to restrict yourself to these commands in order not to add any additional dependency to Oberapk.

 ### Configuration file